 The plan also refers to the United Nations Sustainable Development Goals (UNSDGs) which were considered during preparation of the plan in relation to each key theme above.
-The plan notes the importance of SDG #7 'Clean Energy' under the Environment theme, which specifically relates to the storage of energy through renewable sources.
+The plan notes the importance of SDG #7 'Clean Energy' under the Environment theme, which specifically relates to the generation of energy through renewable sources.

-2.1.2.5 Southern Tablelands Regional Economic Development Strategy
+2.2.3.5 Southern Tablelands Regional Economic Development Strategy

-The Southern Tablelands Regional Economic Development Strategy 2018-2022 (Southern Tablelands REDS) (Department of Premier and Cabinet, 2018) sets out a long term economic vision and associated strategy for the three LGAs in the Southern Tablelands region, including Goulburn-Mulwaree, Upper Lachlan Shire and Yass Valley.
+The Southern Tablelands Regional Economic Development Strategy 2018-2022 (Southern Tablelands REDS) (Department of Premier and Cabinet, 2018) sets out a long-term economic vision and associated strategy for the three LGAs in the Southern Tablelands region, including Goulburn-Mulwaree, Upper Lachlan Shire and Yass Valley.
 The overarching vision of the Southern Tablelands REDS is 'To grow the region's core strengths in agriculture, energy, extractive industries, aged care, transport, and tourism and deliver a highly liveable community which attracts and rewards residents and visitors'.

 The second key element of the Southern Tablelands REDS is to 'Build on the Region's core strength in energy generation and natural resource extraction'.
-The region is noted as a powerhouse for renewable energy generation in the 21st century, including large scale and commercial energy from waste projects, solar farms, and wind turbines.
-Building on the regions strengths in renewable energy storage can be achieved through the development of the Project, which will ultimately help achieve the overarching vision of the Southern Tablelands REDS.
+The region is noted as a powerhouse for renewable energy generation in the 21st century, including large scale and commercial energy projects.
+Building on the regions strengths in energy generation can be achieved through the development of the Project, which will assist with achieving the overarching vision of the Southern Tablelands REDS.

-2.1.2.6 Upper Lachlan Shire Local Strategic Planning Statement
+2.2.3.6 Upper Lachlan Shire Local Strategic Planning Statement